An enriched category theory of language: from syntax to semantics: Conclusion

 \section{Conclusion}

 Knowing how to continue texts implies a good deal of semantic information.
 So one might think that it would be very difficult to learn the syntactic language category $\mathcal{L}$ which encodes probability distributions on text continuations.
-It would be understandable to believe that a computer model that coherently continues texts would require, as input, some semantic knowledge.
+Two intelligent researchers debating five years ago could reasonably disagree about whether or not a computer model that coherently continues texts would require, as part of its training input, some semantic knowledge.
 However, existing LLMs prove that is not the case.
-Standard machine learning techniques prove that one can learn $\mathcal{L}$ in an unsupervised way directly from samples of existing texts.
+Standard machine learning techniques demonstrate that the enriched category $\mathcal{L}$ can be learned in unsupervised way directly from samples of existing texts.
 These models have then necessarily learned some semantic information.
 In this paper, we provide a mathematical framework for where, mathematically speaking, that semantic information lives.
 Namely, it lives in the category of $[0,1]$-copresheaves on $\mathcal{L}$.
-One future direction for this work is to study how these presheaves can be found within the huge and seemingly disordered collection of parameters of trained LLMs, and once found, accessed, manipulated, combined and generally, put to use.
+We then described a number of categorical constructions that define meaningful operations on that semantic information.